-Despite the impact of Hurricanes Irma and Michael, Citizens' financial strength remains stable with no assessment burden for the Coastal Account for an event up to 1-250 years and no assessment burden for PLA and CLA for an event up to 1-100 years.
-Citizens' stable financial position is due to depopulation driven by the continued interest of the private market in Citizens' policies, a healthy private commercial market, amount of Citizens' surplus, and a robust risk transfer program.
-Citizens is projected to have approximately \$1.3 billion of private risk transfer (through traditional reinsurance markets and capital markets) available for the Coastal Account in 2020 and approximately \$200 million of private risk transfer for PLA.
-For catastrophic losses which exceed Citizens' available surplus and risk transfer program, Citizens will rely on its policyholder surcharge, regular assessment (Coastal Account only) and post-event bonding for claims paying capacity.
+Despite the impact of Hurricanes Irma and Michael, Citizens' financial strength remains stable, primarily due to the projected 2021 risk transfer, with no assessment burden for the Coastal Account or PLA and CLA for an event up to 1-100 years.
+Citizens' stable financial position is due to depopulation driven in the prior years by the interest of the private market in Citizens' policies, a healthy private commercial market, amount of Citizens' surplus, and an effective and efficient risk transfer program.
+Citizens is projected to have over \$1.7 billion of private risk transfer